mitchelljustin/pragmatic-lightning/index.md

       - ./lnd_data:/root/.lnd
     command: >
       lnd
+        --debuglevel=info
+        --externalip=0.0.0.0
         --rpclisten=0.0.0.0:10009
         --bitcoin.active
         --bitcoin.testnet
         --bitcoin.node=neutrino
+        --neutrino.connect=faucet.lightning.community
 ```

 That's it!
 You are now running a node on the Lightning test network.
+It will take a while for the node to sync the entire Bitcoin blockchain, but you can keep reading in the meanwhile.

 Don't worry about losing money: the Lightning test network (testnet) doesn't use real Bitcoins.

-**For those interested: How does my Lightning node communicate with the Bitcoin network?**
+**Sidenote: The Big Bitcoin Blockchain**

-Because of how Lightning Network works, a node needs to be able to read from the Bitcoin blockchain and send transactions to it.
+*Because of how Lightning Network works, a node needs to be able to read from the Bitcoin blockchain and send transactions to it.
-The Lightning node you're running uses a Bitcoin backend called [Neutrino](https://github.com/lightninglabs/neutrino) to achieve this.
+The Lightning node you're running uses a Bitcoin backend called [Neutrino](https://github.com/lightninglabs/neutrino) to achieve this.*

-Neutrino is a Bitcoin "light client", meaning it doesn't download and verify the whole Bitcoin blockchain but instead only verifies transactions
+*Neutrino is a Bitcoin "light client", meaning it doesn't download and verify all 200GB+ of the Bitcoin blockchain but instead only verifies transactions
 relevant to its own wallet.
-This makes it a lot easier and cheaper to run a node, which is why I use it in this guide.
+This makes it a lot easier and cheaper to run a node, which is why I use it in this guide.*

-Neutrino is still early days and potentially insecure.
+*Neutrino is still early days and potentially insecure.
 That means that once you migrate off testnet and start handling real money,
-you'll need to run a "full" Bitcoin node that processes and stores every block in the blockchain
+you'll need to run a "full" Bitcoin node that processes and stores every block in the blockchain.*

 ## Build the Weather API